notunderctrl/djs-commander/README.md

   testServer: 'TEST_SERVER_ID', // To register guild-based commands });

-client.login('YOUR_TOKEN_HERE')
+client.login('YOUR_TOKEN_HERE');
 ```

 ## File Structure

 ### Commands

-Discord-Handler allows a very flexible file structure for your commands directory.
+DJS-Commander allows a very flexible file structure for your commands directory.
 Here's an example of what your file structure could look like:

 ```
 commands/